 The study recognizes the state’s top-performing counties, school districts and law enforcement agencies, which are categorized by division based on eligible youth.
 The top-performing counties include Baker, Bay, Broward, Dade, Lafayette, Leon, Pinellas, Seminole, Marion, Monroe, Nassau, Union, Wakulla.

-“These top-performing counties recognized by Stepping Up 2016 are the best in the state at not arresting youth for common youth misbehavior,” said Roy Miller, president of The Children’s Campaign, Florida’s leading child advocacy organization for juvenile justice reform.
+“These top-performing counties recognized by Stepping Up 2016 are the best in the state at not arresting youth for common youth misbehavior,” said Roy Miller, president of American Children’s Campaign, Florida’s leading child advocacy organization for juvenile justice reform.
 “Without a doubt, arrests close doors to youth for future education and employment.
 We are calling on all counties, school districts and law enforcement agencies to get on board and dramatically increase utilization rates.”

 Three recommendations would dramatically increase utilization